Wadjemup Bidi Project

 Rottnest Express Sponsorship Achievements in 2015

-Last year, Rottnest Express sponsored 443 return ferry fares for volunteers from 6 Community Groups to come to Rottnest and complete tasks associated with revegetation for the walk trail project.
+In 2015, Rottnest Express sponsored 443 return ferry fares for volunteers from 6 Community Groups to come to Rottnest and complete tasks associated with revegetation for the walk trail project.
 These volunteers contributed 4940.5 hours of in-kind labour to plant 6865 trees and conduct tree guard installation & maintenance.
 Funds saved through utilising volunteer support and not having to pay ferry fares to get the volunteers to the Island means more money could go directly into building the Trail itself!

 Thank you to Rottnest Express for their generous support of this significant conservation initiative and also to the community groups who contribute their time to help implement the trail project.
 View more information regarding Rottnest Express Sponsorship Achievements in 2015.

 2016 Premier Awards